george-hawkins/nordic-ble/README.md

 The nRFgo Studio generated XML file is the one from the Adafruit repository.

 However the .h files etc. were regenerated using the latest version nRFgo Studio.
 See uart/README.md for more details.

+The usability of Serial is improved by the Streaming library from http://arduiniana.org/libraries/streaming/